waterbury/SNES-Pi/README.md

 http://familab.org/blog/2012/12/snes-super-nintendo-emulated-system/

 cart_reader.py -
- Acts as python based cartridge reader, using MCP23017 chips connected to Raspberry Pi's I2C bus.
-The filname of the ROM and SRAM save data will be determined by Game Title located in game's header.
+ Acts as python-based cartridge reader, using MCP23017 chips connected to Raspberry Pi's I2C bus.
+The filename of the ROM and SRAM save data will be determined by Game Title located in game's header.
 If ROM filename already exists, the cart reader will not attempt to rip again.